 Finally, we wish to send $\e\to 0$.
-The left hand can be dealt with using classical arguments (cf. e.g. \cite{CiJa11}) and so we again focus on the right-hand side.
+The left-hand can be dealt with using classical arguments (cf. e.g. \cite{CiJa11}) and so we again focus on the right-hand side.
 We shall first establish the limit

-Letting $U_y$ denote the set of points in $M_y$ such that $\mathrm{dist}(y,\Omega_y)\leq 1$, we see that the support of $(s,y)\mapsto \rho_\e(t-s,x-y)$ lies in $U_y$ for all $(t,x)\in Q_x$ and $\e\in(0,1)$.
+Letting $U_y$ denote the set of points in $M_y$ such that $\mathrm{dist}(y,\Omega)\leq 1$, we see that the support of $(s,y)\mapsto \rho_\e(t-s,x-y)$ lies in $U_y$ for all $(t,x)\in Q_x$ and $\e\in(0,1)$.
 Thus, for $\e\in(0,1)$